 Exhibit 6.
-Data analysis, statistics, and probability 1) Data representation Grade 4 Grade 8 Grade 12 O 1 data are indicated for each grade tions is applicable are indicated i · · Pictographs, bar graphs, circle graphs, line graphs, line plots, tables, and tallies.
+Data analysis, statistics, and probability 1) Data representation Grade 4 Grade 8 Grade 12 The following representations of data are indicated for each grade level.
+Objectives in which only a subset of these representations is applicable are indicated in the parenthesis associated with the objective.
+Pictographs, bar graphs, circle graphs, line graphs, line plots, tables, and tallies.
 Histograms, line graphs, scatterplots, box plots, bar graphs, circle graphs, stem and leaf plots, frequency distributions, and tables.
 Histograms, line graphs, scatterplots, box plots, bar graphs, circle graphs, stem and leaf plots, frequency distributions, and tables, including two-way tables. a) Read or interpret a single set of data. a) Read or interpret data, including interpolating or extrapolating from data. a) Read or interpret graphical or tabular representations of data. b) For a given set of data, complete a graph (limits of time make it difficult to construct graphs completely). b) For a given set of data, complete a graph and then solve a problem using the data in the graph (histograms, line graphs, scatterplots, circle graphs, and bar graphs). b) For a given set of data, complete a graph and solve a problem using the data in the graph (histograms, scatterplots, and line graphs).

-Exhibit 6 (continued).
-Data analysis, statistics, and probability 1) Data representation (cont.)
-Grade 4 Grade 8 Grade 12 c) Solve problems by estimating and computing within a single set of data. c) Solve problems by estimating and computing with data from a single set or across sets of data. c) Solve problems involving univariate or bivariate data. d) Given a graph or a set of data, determine whether information is represented effectively and appropriately (histograms, line graphs, scatterplots, circle graphs, and bar graphs). d) Given a graphical or tabular representation of a set of data, determine whether information is represented effectively and appropriately. e) Compare and contrast the effectiveness of different representations of the same data. e) Compare and contrast different graphical representations of univariate and bivariate data. f) Organize and display data in a spreadsheet in order to recognize patterns and solve problems.
-2) Characteristics of data se ts a) Calculate, use, or interpret mean, median, mode, or range. a) Calculate, interpret, or use summary statistics for distributions of data including measures of typical value (mean, median), position (quartiles, percentiles), and spread (range, interquartile range, variance, and standard deviation). b) Given a set of data or a graph, describe the distribution of data using median, range, or mode. b) Describe how mean, median, mode, range, or interquartile ranges relate to distribution shape. b) Recognize how linear transformations of one- variable data affect mean, median, mode, range, interquartile range, and standard deviation. c) Identify outliers and determine their effect on mean, median, mode, or range. c) Determine the effect of outliers on mean, median, mode, range, interquartile range, or standard deviation.
+1) Data representation (continued) Grade 4 Grade 8 Grade 12 c) Solve problems by estimating and computing within a single set of data. c) Solve problems by estimating and computing with data from a single set or across sets of data. c) Solve problems involving univariate or bivariate data. d) Given a graph or a set of data, determine whether information is represented effectively and appropriately (histograms, line graphs, scatterplots, circle graphs, and bar graphs). d) Given a graphical or tabular representation of a set of data, determine whether information is represented effectively and appropriately. e) Compare and contrast the effectiveness of different representations of the same data. e) Compare and contrast different graphical representations of univariate and bivariate data. f) Organize and display data in a spreadsheet in order to recognize patterns and solve problems.
+2) Characteristics of data se ts Grade 4 Grade 8 Grade 12 a) Calculate, use, or interpret mean, median, mode, or range. a) Calculate, interpret, or use summary statistics for distributions of data including measures of typical value (mean, median), position (quartiles, percentiles), and spread (range, interquartile range, variance, and standard deviation). b) Given a set of data or a graph, describe the distribution of data using median, range, or mode. b) Describe how mean, median, mode, range, or interquartile ranges relate to distribution shape. b) Recognize how linear transformations of one- variable data affect mean, median, mode, range, interquartile range, and standard deviation. c) Identify outliers and determine their effect on mean, median, mode, or range. c) Determine the effect of outliers on mean, median, mode, range, interquartile range, or standard deviation.